smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 |  3 | Mango  | <NULL> | <NULL> |
 |  4 | <NULL> | <NULL> | <NULL> |

 Up to 32 levels of nesting is possible, although the limit varies based on available memory and the complexity of other expressions in the query.
 Individual queries may not support nesting up to 32 levels.
-A subquery can appear anywhere an expression can be used, if it returns a single value
+A subquery can appear anywhere an expression can be used if it returns a single value

 Here is a SELECT, within a SELECT, within a SELECT statement.
 Nesting SQL statements can make them difficult to read and should be avoided if possible.